NewEagleRaptor/raptor-dbw-ros/README.md

 # Packages

-* dbc - module for handling everything related to translating CAN messages to ROS
+* can_dbc_parser - module for handling everything related to translating CAN messages to ROS
 * raptor_dbw_can - DBW CAN driver
 * raptor_dbw_joystick_demo - a demo that allows you to use a game controller to interact with the DBW ROS node
 * raptor_dbw_joystick_speed_demo - a demo that allows you to use a game controller to interact with the DBW ROS node